EXCLUSIVE-Recruitment software maker iCIMS raises funding from TA Associates after pulling IPO

 The people declined to be identified because the terms of the deal were confidential.

 iCIMS CEO Steve Lucas said that as part of the deal, Vista Equity has sold part of its stake to TA Associates, and the two private equity investors now have equal holdings in iCIMS.
-Vista, which in April sold cybersecurity firm Datto for $6.2 billion, acquired a majority stake in iCIMS in 2018 for $1.2 billion.
+Vista, which in April sold cybersecurity firm Datto for $6.2 billion, acquired a majority stake in iCIMS in 2018 in a deal that valued the company at $1.2 billion.

 The software company had filed for an initial public offering (IPO) in August last year.
 However, the IPO market has virtually come to a standstill this year as stocks have plunged amid a tech-led market sell-off, forcing iCIMS to abandon listing plans.